lukaszdaniel/rho/README.md

    * pcre >= 8.10
    * libedit

-Compilation of the LLVM JIT requires clang 3.4 or later and the matching version of the LLVM library (except building on clang 3.7 is currently broken).
+Compilation of the LLVM JIT requires clang 7 and the matching version of the LLVM library.

 Rho has been tested to compile on both Linux and Mac OSX systems.